Grizzly Creek Redwoods State Park

 Getting to Grizzly Creek Redwoods State Park

 From Highway 101, take Highway 36 east.
 After passing through the towns of Hydesville, Carlotta, and Riverside Park, the road enters second-growth redwoods.
-As you enter the old-growth you'll see two gated roads leading into van Duzen County Park (Pamplin Grove and Strong's Landing), then the main van Duzen entrance.
+As you enter the old-growth you'll see two gated roads leading into van Duzen County Park (Pamplin Grove and Strong's Station), then the main van Duzen entrance.
 Continuing along Highway 36, just after crossing a bridge you'll see a dirt road heading down into the Cheatham Grove parking area.
 If you're headed for the main Grizzly Creek entrance, continue on Highway 36 for three more miles.

 © 2008 David Baselt